Vitamin C - Why Is Vitamin C Important In a Child's Diet?

 • Reduces risk of heart diseases

-If your child’s diet contains fewer than 10 mg of vitamin C daily for over a month, they can become deficient.
-Causes of vitamin C deficiency include poor diet, restrictive eating, following fad diets (especially among teenagers), smoking and drug abuse.
+A diet with less than 10 mg of vitamin C daily for a month can lead to deficiency.
+Causes include poor diet, restrictive eating, fad diets, smoking, and drug abuse.

-The following list provides the deficiency symptoms your child may present with:
+The following list provides deficiency symptoms with which your child may present:

 • Hair loss